Tests inconclusive in death of UK artist Hockney's aide

 Hockney's publicist, Erica Bolton, said this week the artist was devastated by the death of Elliott who had worked as an assistant in his studio.
 He had even painted him on occasion.

-Hockney, 75, famous for his colourful landscapes and portraits, is one of Britain's most influential living artists.
+Hockney, 75, famous for his colorful landscapes and portraits, is one of Britain's most influential living artists.

 He was born in the northern English city of Bradford in 1937 but spent decades in the United States where he became particularly known for a series of paintings of swimming pools.